Skip to content

 Emissions audit

-In 2021, we learned aluminum was the top contributor to our overall emissions.
-Much of the aluminum we were using was made at facilities powered by fossil fuels, which is common in the the bike industry and beyond.
-But when that same aluminum is made using renewable energy, the overall impact decreases significantly.
+In 2021, we discovered that aluminium was the top contributor to our overall emissions.
+Much of the aluminium that we were using was made at facilities powered by fossil fuels, which is common in the the bike industry and beyond.
+But when that aluminium is made using renewable energy, the overall impact decreases significantly.

 So, we launched a massive supplier outreach effort.
-We dug in and asked questions that hadn't been asked before and learned a lot along the way.
-This work has given us a clearer picture of our supply chain, good and bad.
+We dug in and asked questions that hadn't been asked before and learnt a lot along the way.
+This work has given us a clearer picture of our supply chain: both good and bad.

 Developed training